English trust law: Pension and investment trusts

 Because pension schemes save up significant amounts of money, which many people rely on in retirement, protection against an employer's insolvency, or dishonesty, or risks from the stock market were seen as necessary after the 1992 Robert Maxwell scandal.
 Defined contribution funds must be administered separately, not subject to an employer's undue influence.
 The Insolvency Act 1986 also requires that outstanding pension contributions are a preferential debt over creditors, except those with fixed security.
 However, defined benefit schemes are also meant to insure everyone has a stable income regardless of whether they live a shorter or longer period after retirement.
 The Pensions Act 2004 sections 222 to 229 require that pension schemes have a minimum "statutory funding objective", with a statement of "funding principles", whose compliance is periodically evaluated by actuaries, and shortfalls are made up.
 The Pensions Regulator is the non-departmental body which is meant to oversee these standards, and compliance with trustee duties, which cannot be excluded.
 However, in The Pensions Regulator v Lehman Brothers the Supreme Court concluded that if the Pensions Regulator issued a "Financial Support Direction" to pay up funding, and it was not paid when a company had gone insolvent, this ranked like any other unsecured debt in insolvency, and did not have priority over banks that hold floating charges.
 In addition, there exists a Pensions Ombudsman who may hear complaints and take informal action against employers who fall short of their statutory duties.
 If all else fails, the Pension Protection Fund guarantees a sum is ensured, up to a statutory maximum.

-Investment and taxation

-Despite the name, "investment trusts" are not actually trusts at all, rather than limited companies, registered with Companies House.
-However, trusts are frequently used as investment vehicles.